Famousmaster206/BasisPhoenixCTFChallenges/challenges/17_hex_to_binary/files/ASSET_SPECS.md

-# Asset Specs - 15 Letters to Numbers
+# Asset Specs - Hex to Binary

 Create:

-- `hextodecimal` with a hex which results in a decimal and when decoded results in binary
+- `hextobinary` with a hex which results in a decimal and when decoded results in binary
 Notes:

 - Flag is in form BASIS{binary}